"

 Computer Abuse Use of computers to harm individuals, groups, or organizations

-Computer Crime One or more computers required to commit a criminal act
+Computer Crime One or more computers are required to commit a criminal act

 to arrive at legal definitions of the aggregate term